madetech/handbook/roles/sfia/lead_designer.md

 - Drafts the team shape and delivery rhyme bid proposal with a new client to do a discovery for a public service.

-- Highlights the risks their team shipping a live service with solutions not proven with any research or other evidence
+- Highlights the risks their team shipping a live service with solutions not proven with any research or other evidence.